0.43 miles away, PO Box 12404, San Antonio, TX, 78212 , D1

 SALSA is at Haven for Hope, every Wednesday from 2–4PM, to assist qualifying applicants with housing and tenants’ rights legal issues, including evictions and eviction appeals, disability accommodations, lockouts, repairs, security deposits, utilities, and expunctions.

 No appointment is needed to speak with a SALSA attorney at the Haven for Hope Legal Assistance Clinic.
 You do not have to be a Haven for Hope client.
-Individuals will be assisted on a first come, first served basis.
+Individuals will be assisted on a first come, first served basis; no appointment necessary.

 Clinic is located at the Haven for Hope Community Center (John L. Santikos Welcome Center).